EnriqueCepeda/dotfiles/README.md

 # My dotfiles

-These are my dotfiles for debian-based distributions, which uses [Oh my zsh](https://github.com/robbyrussell/oh-my-zsh/) as a shell framework
+These are my dotfiles for debian-based distributions and Mac OS, which uses [Oh my zsh](https://github.com/robbyrussell/oh-my-zsh/) as a shell framework

 It also uses the following plugins